rokath/trice/docs/TriceV1.0Specification.md

 ##  2. <a name='Compatibility'></a>Compatibility

+* The *Trice* v0.48.0 user syntax will remain unchanged.
 * The legacy "COBS" branded [current (2022-03) *Trice* encoding](.TriceMessageEncoding.md) will stay unchanged as an option for compatibility.
 But it will not be the default encoding anymore.
 To use newer **trice** tool versions with legacy projects the CLI switch `-encoding LegacyCOBS` needs to be used.
 * The option `-sharedIDs` will be further available but depreciated to avoid location assignment issues.
 * Legacy projects which used the option `-sharedIDs` will still work even with a `li.json` file.
 A several times used ID will get an assignment of one of the locations.
 * The issue [#242 Add target context option](https://github.com/rokath/trice/issues/242) could get the label "wontfix".
 When a task ID is needed, it could be also a data value in such cases.
+* The same user source files usable with the legacy *Trice* COBS encoding and the proposed additional [TREX](#TREXTriceextendableencoding) encoding.
+The `#define TRICE_FILE Id(n)` is ignored when TREX is used.

 ##  3. <a name='Framing'></a>Framing

-Framing is done by again with COBS encoding, maybe with zeroes reduction like [RZCOBS](https://github.com/Dirbaio/rzcobs/blob/main/src/lib.rs) or simply as "ZCOBS" to minimize data transmission.
-Also [RLERCOBS](https://docs.rs/kolben/0.0.3/kolben/rlercobs/index.html) could be an option.
-Several *Trices* can be in one COBS package, but for robustness each *Trice* gets its own TCOBS package..
-User data are in separate COBS packages.
+Framing is will be done by with [TCOBS](#TCOBSTricemessagesoptimizedCOBS) for data reduction.
+For robustness each *Trice* gets its own TCOBS package.
+User data are in separate TCOBS packages.
 See TCOBS proposal below.

 ##  4. <a name='TriceIDlisttil.json'></a>*Trice* ID list `til.json`

-This file integrates further all firmware variants and versions as the legacy **trice** tool does.
-For the optional *Trice* extensions implementation (see below) a `til.json` format extension is needed because several files are unhandy.
+This file integrates all firmware variants and versions as the legacy **trice** tool does.
+For the implementation of the optional *Trice* extensions (see below), a `til.json` format extension is needed because several files are unhandy.
+Both `til.json` formats will be accepted in the future.

 ##  5. <a name='Tricelocationinformationfileli.json'></a>*Trice* location information file `li.json`

-The location information goes not into the `til.json` file.
+With [TREX](#TREXTriceextendableencoding) encoding the location information needs no transmission anymore but goes not into the `til.json` file.
 In the field the location information is normally useless and easy outdated.
 The software developer is the one, mostly interested in the location information.
 So, if the `li.json` is generated and therefore available, the **trice** tool automatically displays file name and line number.
 When the firmware left the developer table, only the file `til.json` is of interest.
 The **trice** tool will silently not display location information, if the `li.json` file is not found.
 For in-field logging, the usage of option `-showID string` could be used.
 This allows later an easy location of the relevant source code.
 Also the planned `-binaryLogfile` option is possible.
 See [issue #267 Add `-binaryLogfile` option](https://github.com/rokath/trice/issues/267).
 It allows a replay of the logs and the developer can provide the right version of the `li.json` file.

 ##  6. <a name='TREXTriceextendableencoding'></a>TREX (*Trice* extendable) encoding